majovainilla/Solo-Project-1/README.md

 ## Live Version

-You can see it here (after merging with master):  https://majovainilla.github.io/Solo-Project1
+You can see it here:  https://majovainilla.github.io/Solo-Project-1/

 ## Technologies